 Pratt currently excels in architecture, interior design and industrial design.
 You will be working with some of the world’s most creative and inspiring minds in these fields.
 Its curriculum uses a collaborative and creative approach, committed to train and support their students with exceptional facilities.

 Founded in 1861, MIT is dedicated to make a better world through education, research and innovation.
 Located at a global innovation hub, students experience a welcoming life.
 They can choose from a range of extracurricular activities along with their studies.

 MIT is currently ranked as the top institute globally**.
-Although MIT is generally recognised for its engineering and scientific achievements, but it has a renowned architecture department which ranks second in the world*.
+Although MIT is generally recognised for its engineering and scientific achievements, but it has a renowned architecture department which also ranks number one in the world*.
 For example, I. M. Pei is one of the most recognised alumni and he is a pioneer in architecture.

 7. Otis College of Art and Design

-The schools offer academic advising coordinator, academic mentor and peer mentor.
-Otis has carried out a survey, showing 92% of the respondents are employed or in graduate school, outperforming the national average.
+The school offers academic advising and academic mentoring.
+Otis has carried out a survey, showing 92% of the recent graduates are employed in the creative field***.